-Variable-rate bonds have variable-rate coupons that generally reset based on either SOFR or one-month or three-month LIBOR.
+Variable-rate bonds have variable-rate coupons that generally reset based on SOFR.
 Fixed-rate bonds have coupons that are fixed over the life of the bond.
 Some fixed-rate and variable-rate bonds contain provisions that enable the Bank to call the bonds at its option on predetermined call dates.
 Step-up bonds pay interest at increasing fixed rates for specified intervals over the life of the bond and, if callable, contain provisions enabling the Bank to call the bonds at its option on predetermined dates.
-Callable step-down bonds pay interest at decreasing fixed rates for specified intervals over the life of the bond and contain provisions enabling the Bank to call the bonds at its option on predetermined dates.

 The FHLBanks rely extensively on the underwriters of their securities, including investment banks, money center banks and large commercial banks, to source investors for consolidated obligations.
 Investors may be located in the United States or overseas.
 The features of consolidated obligations are structured to meet the requirements of investors.
-The various types of consolidated obligations included in the table above reflect the features of the Bank's outstanding bonds as of December 31, 2020 and 2019 and do not represent all of the various types and styles of consolidated obligation bonds that may be issued by the Bank or the other FHLBanks.
+The various types of consolidated obligations included in the table above reflect the features of the Bank's outstanding bonds as of December 31, 2021 and 2020 and do not represent all of the various types and styles of consolidated obligation bonds that may be issued by the Bank or the other FHLBanks.

-Consistent with its risk management philosophy, the Bank uses interest rate exchange agreements (i.e., interest rate swaps) to convert many of the fixed-rate consolidated obligation bonds that it issues to variable-rate instruments that periodically reset based on an index such as SOFR or one-month or three-month LIBOR.
-Generally, the Bank receives a coupon on the interest rate swap that is identical to the coupon it pays on the consolidated obligation bond while paying a variable-rate coupon on the interest rate swap that resets based on either SOFR or one-month or three-month LIBOR.
+Consistent with its risk management philosophy, the Bank uses interest rate exchange agreements (i.e., interest rate swaps) to convert many of the fixed-rate consolidated obligation bonds that it issues to variable-rate instruments that periodically reset based on an index such as SOFR.
+Generally, the Bank receives a coupon on the interest rate swap that is identical to the coupon it pays on the consolidated obligation bond while paying a variable-rate coupon on the interest rate swap that resets based on the applicable index.
 Typically, the formula for the variable-rate coupon also includes a spread to the index; for instance, the Bank may pay a coupon on the interest rate swap equal to SOFR plus 5 basis points.

-During the years ended December 31, 2020 and 2019, the Bank issued \$39.9 billion and \$39.3 billion, respectively, of consolidated obligation bonds.
+During the years ended December 31, 2021 and 2020, the Bank issued \$50.2 billion and \$39.9 billion, respectively, of consolidated obligation bonds.
 The proceeds from these issuances were generally used to replace maturing or called consolidated obligations.
-During the year ended December 31, 2020, the Bank's consolidated obligation bond issuance (based on par value) consisted of approximately 72 percent variable-rate bonds, 17 percent swapped fixed-rate callable bonds (including step-up bonds) and 11 percent fixed-rate non-callable bonds (most of which were swapped).
-During the year ended December 31, 2019, the Bank's consolidated obligation bond issuance (based on par value) consisted of approximately 53 percent swapped fixed-rate callable bonds (including step-up bonds), 38 percent variable-rate bonds and 9 percent fixed-rate non-callable bonds (most of which were swapped).
+During the year ended December 31, 2021, the Bank's consolidated obligation bond issuance (based on par value) consisted of approximately 59.6 percent swapped fixed-rate callable bonds (including step-up bonds), 40.2 percent fixed-rate non-callable bonds (most of which were swapped) and 0.2 percent variable-rate bonds.
+During the year ended December 31, 2020, the Bank's consolidated obligation bond issuance (based on par value) consisted of approximately 72.1 percent variable-rate bonds, 17.1 percent swapped fixed-rate callable bonds (including step-up bonds) and 10.8 percent fixed-rate non-callable bonds (most of which were swapped).

-At December 31, 2020 and 2019, discount notes comprised approximately 37 percent and 49 percent, respectively, of the Bank's total outstanding consolidated obligations.
-During 2020, the Bank issued approximately \$114 billion of consolidated obligation discount notes (excluding those with overnight terms), the proceeds of which were used primarily to replace maturing or called consolidated obligation bonds and maturing consolidated obligation discount notes and to fund the increase in the Bank's advances in March and April 2020.
+At December 31, 2021 and 2020, discount notes comprised approximately 20 percent and 37 percent, respectively, of the Bank's total outstanding consolidated obligations.
+During 2021, the Bank issued approximately \$33 billion of consolidated obligation discount notes (excluding those with overnight terms), the proceeds of which were used primarily to replace maturing or called consolidated obligation bonds and maturing consolidated obligation discount notes.